 - 2 tablespoons minced lemon verbena (or tarragon)

-Place 2 tablespoons butter or oil in a small skillet and warm over medium heat.
-Once melted, add 1 cup fresh bread crumbs (or 1/2 cup if you are using packaged bread crumbs) to the pan.
+- Place 2 tablespoons butter or oil in a small skillet and warm over medium heat.
+Once melted, add 1 cup of the fresh bread crumbs (or ½ cup if you are using packaged bread crumbs) to the pan.
 Cook, stirring occasionally, until the bread crumbs are golden and crisp.
 Turn off the heat and stir in the garlic powder and a sprinkle of salt and pepper.
 Set aside for later.